srbarton43/programmers_calculator/README.md

 Currently there are no integration testing but that may change in the future.

 ## Internals

 This project uses `bison` and an LR grammar for parsing calculator expressions, and uses `flex` for the tokenization.
 They are both dependencies for building the project.
-Numbers are represented as `char` arrays of '1's and '0's.
+Each number is represented as a u64 number and its wordsize.
-The program stores a hashtable of recently-accessed numbers keyed by their bitstrings.
+The wordsize is vital for all operations involving two's complement, and for tracking overflows/invalid numbers.
-Note that while two numbers can have the same value, if they have *different* wordsizes, they are *different* numbers.
+Note that while two numbers can have the same value, if they have _different_ wordsizes, they are _different_ numbers.

 ## Future Plans

 - [ ] better grammar
-- [ ] better error messages
+- [ ] better error messages (especially regarding overflows and OOB)
 - [ ] rotate operations
-- [ ] 1024-bit wordsize
+- [ ] 1024-bit wordsize (by storing array of u64)
 - [ ] RIIR